Fractured Magic: Chapter Twenty-Eight

 “Tabia!
 You startled me,” Dinara said.
 The older actress was nestled between two crates, a book in her hands.
 “I promise not to bother you too much.”

-As they left Gallontea behind, Dinara returned to the narrow stairs between cars.
+As they left Gallonten behind, Dinara returned to the narrow stairs between cars.
 Months earlier, when the Webhon Players had wound their way south, the world had been green.
 Now, while the long grasses still swayed, the trees recognized the approach of autumn.
 The leaves had changed in preparation, like wildfire in color and scope.

 It reflected how Dinara felt inside: changing, readying herself for something new.
 Holding onto the door’s handle, Dinara leaned out of the car as far as she dared.
 She laughed when the wind hit her, blowing her curls all around and tugging at her skirts.
 It was cold, but far colder where she was going—north to Adondai, the capital of the Sheman province.